TanyaDThomas/TanyaDThomas/README.md

 #### 💻 Currently focusing on learning Amazon Web Services.

-#### 🌟 Interested in software engineering, web development, and cloud computing
+#### 🌟 Interested in full stack software engineering, Generative AI, and cloud computing

 #### 📚 Constantly learning and exploring new technologies